yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 | `internalError`   | It means that an unexpected error occurred within the system or infrastructure handling the payment process.
 This state suggests a problem on the server or backend side rather than an issue with the user's input or request.     |
 | `userCancell`     | This state indicates that the user has voluntarily canceled or aborted the transaction or payment process.
 This state is typically used when there is an option for the user to cancel or abandon the payment process.              |

-### Payment Status Validation
+### Payment status validation

-The SDK provides consistent status handling for different payment method types to ensure clear communication between the SDK state and backend payment status.
+This section explains how the SDK handles payment status when users cancel or leave payment flows, and how the SDK status relates to the backend payment status in these scenarios.

-#### Sync Payment Methods (Apple Pay)
+#### Sync payment methods (Apple Pay)

 For synchronous payment methods like Apple Pay, when a user cancels or closes the wallet UI before a payment service provider (PSP) response is received: